Atmospheric carbon cycle: Oceans

-Large amounts of carbon are exchanged each year between the ocean and the atmosphere.
+Each year, the ocean and atmosphere exchange large amounts of carbon.
 A major controlling factor in oceanic-atmospheric carbon exchange is thermohaline circulation.
 In regions of ocean upwelling, carbon-rich water from the deep ocean comes to the surface and releases carbon into the atmosphere as carbon dioxide.
 Large amounts of carbon dioxide are dissolved in cold water in higher latitudes.
 This water sinks down and brings the carbon into the deeper ocean levels, where it can stay for anywhere between decades and several centuries.
 Ocean circulation events cause this process to be variable.
 For example, during El Nino events there is less deep ocean upwelling, leading to lower outgassing of carbon dioxide into the atmosphere.

 Biological processes also lead to ocean-atmosphere carbon exchange.
 Carbon dioxide equilibrates between the atmosphere and the ocean's surface layers.
 As autotrophs add or subtract carbon dioxide from the water through photosynthesis or respiration, they modify this balance, allowing the water to absorb more carbon dioxide or causing it to emit carbon dioxide into the atmosphere.

 Geosphere

 Carbon is generally exchanged very slowly between the atmosphere and geosphere.
-Two exceptions are volcanic eruptions and the combustion of fossil fuels, both of which release high amounts carbon into the atmosphere very quickly.
+Two exceptions are volcanic eruptions and the combustion of fossil fuels, both of which release high amounts of carbon into the atmosphere very quickly.
 Fresh silicate rock that is exposed through geological processes absorbs carbon from the atmosphere when it is exposed to air by the processes of weathering and erosion.